autonity/docs.autonity.org/_apidocgen/README.md

 ## Usage

-The tool can be executed simply with `apidocgen` inside the devenv shell.
+The tool can be executed with the `apidocgen` command inside the devenv shell.

 A (symlink to a) clone of the [Autonity repository](https://github.com/autonity/autonity) is assumed to be in the working directory, or its path can be specified with the `--autonity` command line option.
+Prior to generating the docs, the Autonity contract ABI and NatSpec files should be built by executing the `make contracts` command in the Autonity repository root.

 The configuration is read from a TOML file.
 This defaults to `apidoc.toml` in the working directory, or its path can be specified with the `--config` command line